dj-pearson/Roblox-Tycoon/PRD_Rebuilt.md

     - **Description:** Expand on the basic member system by introducing different types of members (e.g., Bodybuilders, Cardio Enthusiasts, Seniors, Students, VIPs) with specific equipment preferences, patience levels, spending habits, and satisfaction drivers.
     - **Benefits:** Makes the simulation deeper, rewards players for creating diverse gym layouts catering to different needs, and allows for tailored marketing campaigns.
     - **Implementation Notes:** Integrate with NPC System, GymRevenueSystem, and MemberSatisfactionSystem.

+    - **Difficulty Settings / "Chill" Mode:**
+    - **Description:** Offer players different difficulty settings at the start or allow them to switch between a standard challenge mode and a more relaxed "Chill" or "Creative" mode.
+    - **Benefits:** Caters to a wider audience with different playstyle preferences, from those seeking a challenge to those who just want to build and customize.
+    - **Implementation Notes:** Parameters to modify could include starting money, member satisfaction decay, and failure conditions.

 ## ... (previous completed features)